-This ban is setup to regulate advertising in areas where the general public has access.
-It will not affect current exclusive vape shops or cannabis retail stores who already have adult only 19+ restrictions in their businesses.
+This ban is set up to regulate advertising in areas where the general public has access.
+It will not affect current exclusive vape shops or cannabis retail stores that already have adult-only 19+ restrictions in their businesses.

 The health minister of Ontario has confirmed that the ban will be in effect January 1st, 2020.